bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 were able to spread the evens and odds (over any given range) in proportion to their probability.
 We'll explore this idea a bit more in the next section.

-.. admonition:: Example 2: Converting a Binary String to/from a Natural Number
+.. admonition:: Example 2: Encoding a Binary String to/from a Natural Number

     Using Equation 3 and 4, let's convert binary string :math:`b_1 b_2 b_3 b_4 b_5 = 10011` to a natural number.